Definitions of whiteness in the United States: Finnish Americans

-Acrimony towards Finnish social radicals in Minnesota's political milieu reached a head in the case of John Svan and 15 associates.
+Acrimony toward Finnish social radicals in Minnesota's political milieu reached a head in the case of John Svan and 15 associates.
 On January 4, 1908, a trial was held regarding whether John Svan, a socialist, and several other Finnish immigrants would become naturalized United States citizens or not, as the process only was for "whites" and "blacks" in general and district prosecutor John Sweet maintained that Finnish immigrants were Mongols.
 Sweet linked the "socialistic ideology" of Finnish radicals with other collectivist East Asian philosophies to underscore his position that Finns were of an Asiatic frame of mind that was out of harmony with American thought.
 The judge, William Alexander Cant, later concluded that the Finnish people may have been Mongolian from the beginning, but that the climate they lived in for a long time, and historical Finnish immigration and assimilation of Germanic tribes (Teutons)—which he considered modern "pure Finns" indistinguishable from—had made the Finnish population one of the whitest people in Europe.
 If the Finns had Mongol ancestry, it was distant and diluted.
-John Svan and the others were made naturalized U.S. citizens, and from that day on, the law forbade treating Finnish immigrants and Americans of Finnish descent as not white.
+John Svan and the others were made naturalized US citizens, and from that day on, the law forbade treating Finnish immigrants and Americans of Finnish descent as not white.

-In the beginning of the 20th century, there was a lot resentment from the local American population towards the Finnish settlers because they were seen as having very different customs, and were slow in learning English.
-Another reason was that many of them had come from the "red" side of Finland, and thus held socialist political views.
+In the beginning of the 20th century, there was a lot resentment from the local American population toward the Finnish settlers because they were seen as having very different customs, and were slow in learning English.
+Another reason was that many of them had come from the "red side of Finland", and thus held socialist political views.

 German Americans

 Large numbers of Germans migrated to North America between the 1680s and 1760s.
 Many settled in the Province of Pennsylvania.
-In the 18th century, numerous English Americans in Pennsylvania harbored resentment towards the increasing number of German settlers.
+In the 18th century, numerous English Americans in Pennsylvania harbored resentment toward the increasing number of German settlers.
 Benjamin Franklin, in Observations Concerning the Increase of Mankind, Peopling of Countries, etc., complained about the increasing influx of German Americans, stating that they had a negative influence on American society.
 According to Franklin, the only exception to this were Germans of Saxon descent, "who with the English, make the principal Body of White People on the Face of the Earth.
 I could wish their Numbers were increased".

 Unlike most European immigrant groups, whose acceptance as white came gradually over the course of the late 19th century (that is, in U.S. colloquial definitions, since virtually all Europeans were white by legal U.S. definition except the Finns), Germans were quickly accepted as white.